Showing posts with label duck. Show all posts

 A conversation between the little girl's grandmother and an older woman began.

-The bus arrives at Sixteenth Street and this is where the little girl is again wheeled to the chairlift and onto the sidewalk.
+The bus arrives at Sixteenth Street, and the little girl is wheeled again to the chairlift and onto the sidewalk.

-The family thanked the driver, he once again opened the front door, passengers loaded onto the bus, and he scurried down the street.
+The family thanked the driver, he opened the front door again, the passengers boarded the bus, and he scurried down the street.

 At Liberty Square, the family visits the Liberty Bell, Independence Hall, and the grave of Benjamin Franklin.